rtnpro/resume/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Senior Software Engineer at Ibibo Group Pvt.
 Ltd., May 2014 - Present
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-I'm heading *communication* and *CRM* tools development and engaging in infrastructure plumbing as needed.
+I'm heading *communication* and *CRM* tools development, and also engaging in infrastructure plumbing as needed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^